 The CPM Participating Function SHALL generate and send a disposition notification in the following cases:

-When failing to deliver a CPM Message(s) and a “negative-delivery” notification was requested by the originator of the CPM Message, or
+When failing to deliver a CPM Message(s), CPM File Transfer file(s), and a “negative-delivery” notification was requested by the originator of the CPM Message, or

-When successfully delivering the CPM Message to a CPM Client that does not support IMDN for that type of CPM Message, as detected in the User-Agent header field (e.g. a CPM v1.0 client does not support IMDN for CPM Chat Messages) or
+When successfully delivering the CPM Message(s) or CPM File Transfer file(s) (including successful deferred delivery) to a CPM Client that does not support IMDN for that type of CPM Message or CPM File Transfer, as detected in the User-Agent header field (e.g. a CPM v1.0 client does not support IMDN for CPM Chat Messages) or

 When a CPM Chat Message is discarded after expiry according to user preferences and a “negative-delivery” notification was requested by the originator of the CPM Chat Message.

 When having to generate and send a disposition notification, the CPM Participating Function SHALL generate a disposition notification according to the rules and procedures of [RFC5438] and [RFC5438Errata], and with these clarifications: